Visa policy of the Schengen Area: ETIAS

-Single visa application platform
+Single online visa application platform

-The European Commission is planning to introduce a single online visa application platform at the EU level, replacing the separated national platforms.
-The platform will be built by eu-LISA and is scheduled to be introduced in 2026.
-A transition period for all member states to migrate to the single platform is scheduled to last until 2031.
-The proposal was approved by the European Parliament Committee on Civil Liberties, Justice and Home Affairs in February 2023 by a margin of 34-5.
-The Parliament has started to negotiate with the European Council on implementation.
+The European Commission is planning to introduce a single online visa application platform at the EU level, replacing the separate national platforms.
+The platform will be built by eu-LISA, based on a system that was successfully piloted in some embassies in 2020-2022.
+It is scheduled to be introduced by January 2026, with wide adoption by 2028.
+A transition period for all member states to migrate to the single platform is scheduled to be up to 7 years after the platform starts.

+The proposal was approved by the European Parliament Committee on Civil Liberties, Justice and Home Affairs in February 2023 by a margin of 34–5.
+A formal regulation was adopted and published in the Official Journal of the European Union on 7 December 2023.

 Reciprocity

-The EU requires that all Annex II countries and territories provide visa-free access for 90 days or longer to nationals of all Schengen states and other EU countries implementing the common visa rules (Bulgaria, Cyprus and Romania, but not Ireland).
+The EU requires that all Annex II countries and territories provide visa-free access for 90 days or longer to nationals of all Schengen states and other EU countries implementing the common visa rules (Cyprus, but not Ireland).
 If an Annex II country is found to not provide full reciprocity, the EU may decide to suspend the visa exemption for certain categories or later all nationals of that country.